kittykatattack/learningPixi/README.md

   resources["images/treasureHunter.json"].textures["frameId.png"]
 );
 ```
-3. That’s way too much to typing to have to do just to create a sprite!
+3. That’s way too much typing to do just to create a sprite!
 So I suggest you create an alias called `id` that points to texture’s
 altas’s `textures` object, like this:
 ```js